akazukin5151/koneko/README.md

 * Startup time seems to be slow, but the delay is before the first line even executes.
 Import time is fast. `pip install` using the wheel seems to be faster.

-## Terminal reliability
-* Option to use pillow or wand to edit numbers on pics

 ## Features

 * Image view should preview the next few images in multi-image posts (currently experimental feature for first image)